quantopian/zipline/docs/release-notes/zipline-0.8.0.md

 # Zipline 0.8.0 Release Notes

+## Highlights

+  * New documentation system with a new website at [zipline.io](http://www.zipline.io)
+  * Major performance enhancements.
+  * Dynamic history.

 ## Bug Fixes (BUG)

 ### Fix a bug where the reported returns could sharply dip for random periods of time.
 [PR378](https://github.com/quantopian/zipline/pull/378)